 Pinch the edges together to seal in all the goodness

-When I made these, no one was home but my daughter and I so I only made 4.
-That's one for her and I to share and 3 left over;-)
+When I made these, no one was home at the time but my daughter and I so I only made 4.

 If you want more smoked burger dogs, double, triple or even quadruple the recipe.

 These work well in any smoker or even on the grill.
 Set up your smoker for cooking at about 225°F and be sure to have enough smoking wood to keep the smoke going for at least an hour but I recommend letting the smoke go the entire time.